dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 # Breaking changes included in EF Core 3.0
 The following API and behavior changes have the potential to break existing applications when upgrading them to 3.0.0.
 Changes that we expect to only impact database providers are documented under [provider changes](xref:core/providers/provider-log).
-Breaks from one 3.0 preview to another 3.0 preview aren't documented here.

 ## Summary